 The encoding instruction shall have no effect on the encoding process.

 NOTE: This behaviour is defined to allow sending of intentionally incorrect data to the SUT.
-Tools may notify the user when the data to be encoded is not valid (a blocked type is used for substitution).
+Tools should notify the user when the data to be encoded is not valid (a blocked type is used for substitution).

 In the decoding process, any of the following cases shall cause a decoding failure: